 For the past two weeks, my daughter has been sick.
 It started off as a little cold and slowly progressed into a severe case of croup.
 After two trips to the doctor, a misdiagnosis, unneeded antibiotics, and countless sleepless nights we are starting to see the light at the end of the tunnel.

-As a mom you know how difficult it can be to deal a sick child, but when you also work from home it throws a big wrench into your productivity, scheduled activities and tasks.
+As a mom you know how difficult it can be to deal a sick family member, but when you also work from home it throws a big wrench into your productivity, scheduled activities and tasks.

 Here are some ways that you can ease the discomfort of your child and your disrupted work-at-home routine.

 Whether you’re telecommuting for a large corporation or you own your own business, you’ll need to communicate with your employer or clients about your situation.
 Let them know that you’ll be working odd hours, or fewer hours due to the fact that your child is sick.
 The key is to do this as soon as possible so that other arrangements can be made in your absence.
 You can also add an auto-responder to your email account, letting individuals know that you’ll be temporarily out due to an illness in the family.
 A short and sweet update on your social media accounts lets clients and associates know what’s going on in your life and to expect slight delays.

 Having a back-up plan in place will be priceless when the unexpected happens.
 If you’re lucky enough to have paid time off, make sure to save a few days for this sort of occasion.
 If you’re freelancing or running your own business, it will be imperative for you to come up with some sort of automation plan.
 Keep a back-up supply of products, blog posts, social media updates, email templates, and canned responses for situations like these.
 Having these processes in place will help you to run your business smoothly while you focus on getting your child well.